Chenfu1994/Depth-Completion-via-Inductive-Fusion-of-Planar-LIDAR-and-Monocular-Camera/README.md

 In addition to evaluating the proposed method on benchmark depth completion datasets including NYUDepthV2 and KITTI, we also test the proposed method on a simulated planar LIDAR dataset.
 Our method shows promising results compared to previous approaches on both the benchmark datasets and simulated dataset with various 3D densities.

 ## Network OverView
+Detailed architecture of proposed inductive late-fusion network.
+The red and blue blocks indicate the context feature extraction network and depth feature extraction network.
+The corresponding Residual Block (RB) and Residual UpProjection Block (ReUpProj) are shown in the green blocks.
+The proposed inductive late-fusion block is shown in the yellow blocks.
 ![Network Architecture](network.png)

 ### Acknowledgments